jnaidu/IoTGitBook/model_the_device.md

 }
 ```
 ## POST: CREATE EVENT TEMPLATE
-Create Event Template service will create an event in the IoT solution library.
-The car can send engine fault code events every minute.
+Create Event Template service will create an event in the IoT solution library - enabling the car can send engine fault code events every minute.
 This is captured in the following request.

 SAMPLE REQUEST
 ```